 We will start with the visual element that everyone thinks of first when it comes to branding.
 It is important to have a strong logo that is meaningful to your business.

-Your primary logo can include a graphic, be typography based or even be a combination of the two.
+Your primary logo can include a graphic, be typography based, or even be a combination of the two.
 Especially for small businesses, I believe it is important for your primary logo to clearly state your business name.
-For this reason I typically design, graphics and paired with typography or have a solely typography based logo.
+For this reason, I typically design, graphics and paired them with typography or have a solely typography-based logo.

 Brand Element 2: Alternative Logo

-The alternative logo has the same elements of your primary logo, but in a different layout.
+The alternative logo has the same elements as your primary logo but in a different layout.
 An alternative logo is an important branding element to have because it will provide the same impact as your full logo, but in a form that will fit different spaces.

 If your primary logo is horizontal, a stacked alternative logo would be perfect to fit into square spaces like profile pictures.
 Remember these have the elements of the primary logo, so they typically feature a graphic and/or typography.
 Depending on your needs the business tagline can also be incorporated into the alternative logo.